It isn't much fun when it's the school holidays and it's raining.

 colouring (food dye works well)

 Mix flour, salt and cream of tartar together.
 Add the oil, water and colouring and mix thoroughly until it forms into a ball.
-Leave to cool then wrap in cling film or a plastic bag and keep in an airtight container.
+Leave to cool then keep in an airtight container.

 Cover surfaces with old newspaper before you start.